Free Stock Educational Trainings For BeginnersFree Cryptocurrency Educational Trainings For BeginnersFree Forex Educational Trainings For Beginners

 Financial futures contract

-These contracts include assets which are traded in a variety of financial markets.
+These contracts include assets that are traded in a variety of financial markets.
 Assets such as stock shares in the stock market, currency pairs in the forex market, cryptocurrencies such as bitcoin, and so on.

 Commodity futures contract